isomerpages/mindef-workbuddy/_for-testing-purposes/Postman FAQs/Vendor Access to Postman SMS System.md

 the vendor’s domain, generate the API keys and pass the API keys to the vendors for the necessary integration.</p>
 <h4>Q3: How do I whitelist the vendor’s domain<sup>#</sup>?</h4>
-<p>Agency PIC (Person-in-Charge) - SDD must <u>submit a request</u> for the
+<p>Agency PIC (Person-in-Charge) - SDD must <a href="https://form.gov.sg/657025a2d2bd350012c82eb0" rel="noopener nofollow" target="_blank">submit a request</a> for
-Postman team to whitelist the vendor's domain.
+the Postman team to whitelist the vendor's domain.
 This will allow vendors to log into Postman V2 and view campaigns that they have been added to by the agency admins.
 Vendors will then be able to log in and send messages, but not create campaigns (i.e., member access).</p>